Pologuys/docs/src/en/community/admin/wizards-den-admin-policy.md

 This *does* pertain to any information posted in the game admin Discord chats, information discussed in admin chat in-game, as well as PII (IP, HWID) accessible through the central ban DB.
 This does *not* pertain to basic ban info (time, reason, count), admin notes, or admin log information.
 #### 1.4 **Ban Appeals**
 Ban appeals are covered by the [Banning Policy](./wizards-den-banning-policy.md).
-#### 1.5 Administrators must use their powers in moderation
+#### 1.5 **Administrators must use their powers in moderation**
 The Administration team must use their powers in moderation ensuring that they do not attempt to abuse obstacles set in place by higher ranks, you will need permission before doing so, in cases of utmost emergency while no game admins+ are online.
 This also covers commands such as Customvote, and so forth.
+#### 1.6 **Administrators will be held responsible for their actions.**
+Administrators are **not unaccountable**, and should be held to higher standards than the playerbase, an administrator should be banned or noted as a normal player, and there should be no bias in defense of the admin.
+If you have a problem with an admin's behavior, discuss with the head admin.
+All administrators are expected to have a solid reason behind their actions.

 Example; A trial admin editing variables in a taser, allowing it to shoot debug uplinks, or items of their choice, overcoming the anti-spawn enacted on trialmins by the Head of Staff.

 Example; Doing a customvote 3 times in a row within the span of 15 minutes without a reasonable cause to do so.
 Event votes, Event feedback votes, and admin intervention votes, such as manually restarting the round if the restart breaks, are all reasonable causes.

-#### 1.6 Administrators must listen to a reasonable request by a head admin or higher.
+#### **1.7 Administrators must listen to a reasonable request by a head admin or higher.**
 Administrators must listen to what they deem a reasonable request by a head admin or higher, if you personally do not deem the request reasonable, refer it to the Head of Staff and do not act upon it until you get confirmation if the task is reasonable or not.

 #### Reasonable request